thk2b/redux-structures/src/HashMap/docs.md

 The name parameter coresponds to the <b>unique</b> name of the hashMap.

-The initialState parameter is the initial state of the value.
-It is empty by default.
-It must be an object, whose key:value pairs become key:value pairs in the hashmap.
+The initialState parameter is the initial state of the hashmap.
+It is an empty object by default.
+If specified, it must be an object.
+Its key:value pairs become key:value pairs in the hashmap.

 Returns an object with keys `actions` and `reducer`.